Local Moduli of Semisimple Frobenius Coalescent Structures

-\begin{oss} The holomorphic properties at point (3) of Theorem \ref{fundamental} hold in a $\ell$-chamber, where there are no coalescence points.
+\begin{Remark} The holomorphic properties at point (3) of Theorem \ref{fundamental} hold in a $\ell$-chamber, where there are no coalescence points.
 In our Theorem \ref{mainisoth} below, we will see that point (3) actually holds in a set $\Omega\subset M_{ss}$ as in Remark \ref{26.05.17-3}, no matter whether it contains semisimple coalescence points or not.
-The only requirement is that $\ell(\phi)$ is admissible at $u=u(p)$ for any $p\in\Omega$. \end{oss}
+The only requirement is that $\ell(\phi)$ is admissible at $u=u(p)$ for any $p\in\Omega$. \end{Remark}